Howard Johnson (baseball): 1984: Detroit Tigers and a first championship

 In 1984, Johnson was back with the Tigers and was made the left side of a platoon with Tom Brookens.
 Johnson started fairly well but had a poor second half.
-He finished the regular season with a .248 batting average, 50 runs batted in (RBI) and 12 homers in 355 at bats.
-The Tigers led the division for the entire campaign but Johnson sat the bench for the entire 1984 ALCS while Brookens, Marty Castillo and Darrell Evans split time at third.
-Johnson wound up pinch-hitting only once in the 1984 World Series, reaching on an error by second baseman Alan Wiggins as the Tigers eased through the postseason en route to the world championship.
+He finished the regular season with a .248 batting average, 12 home runs, and 50 runs batted in (RBIs) and in 355 at bats.
+The Tigers led the division for the entire season to reach the 1984 MLB postseason, but Johnson did not play in the 1984 American League Championship Series as manager Sparky Anderson preferred to use more experienced players.
+Brookens, Marty Castillo, and Darrell Evans split time at third.
+In the 1984 World Series, the Tigers used Johnson as a pinch hitter once; he reached base on an error by second baseman Alan Wiggins as the Tigers eased through the postseason en route to the world championship.